Apps outside the Ecwid App Market

 See: Get staff scopes

 public_tokenPublic token.
-Provided if requested access scopes contain public_storefront scope.
+Provided only if requested access scopes contain public_storefront scope.

 Admin_SSO